Exploring The Trail

-This adventure was planned last minute, but ended up being totally worth it.
+Hiking the Cliff Trail was planned last minute, but ended up being totally worth it.
 AllTrails states that the trail is 2.1 miles long, but we strayed off the trail a few times to see lookouts and vistas, so our overall total was 2.9 miles.
-The day Nick and I went we decided at 4:00pm, when I was out of work at 4:30pm, that we needed to get outside.
-On our way to the trail it was partly sunny and warm, but once we got to the trail, the weather was cloudy and the ocean was at low tide.
+On our way to the trail it was partly sunny and warm, but once we got to the trail the weather was cloudy and the ocean was at low tide.
 So the view wasn’t what we expected, but it was still beautiful.

 When I first started adventuring I always focused a lot on the view because it’s the most important part, right?
 I mean, yes, to an extent.
 However, I quickly learned that you cannot control everything, especially the weather, so letting a not so perfect view ruin your time is unnecessary.
 Instead, I have learned to focus on the entire journey of the adventure as a whole because that’s what really matters.